meksof/smt/readme.md

 - **Tracking event**:

+The event is an important concept.
+When we track event we track a user action.
+And Action is an important metric in the analytics world.
+It will determine your users' engagement.
 An event can be a click, hover or any user interaction.
 Make sure to add a ```type``` and ```value``` to your request body as though:
 ```REST
 POST http://localhost:3000/event HTTP/1.1